ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ## Variant: Goblins with Subraces
  Goblins can vary greatly based on their region.
 While most goblins take on the basic traits presented in *Volo's Guide to Monsters*, others from the deep jungles have slightly altered culture.
 This leads to differing traits between these two subraces.

- Optionally, you can use these golbin racial traits in place of the goblin racial traits presented in *Volo's Guide to Monsters* upon DM approval.
+ Optionally, you can use these goblin racial traits in place of the goblin racial traits presented in *Volo's Guide to Monsters* upon DM approval.

 ### Goblin Traits